var siteTagline = "Golden Knights Strong";

 York Central School steadily enrolled about 1100 students in the 1990s.
 The first decade of the 21st century saw a reduction in enrollment to about 800 students by 2010.
 Thomas Manko was superintendent from 2000-2009, followed by Dr. Daniel Murray from 2010-20017.
 An EXCEL Aid project was completed in 2009 to renovate Hilfiker Auditorium, create a new visitors’ entrance to the school, and update several other areas.

 The community and school worked together to fund a brand-new playground.
-A large portion of the cost of the playground was donated by the family of Joe and Elaine Bucci.
+The family of Joe and Elaine Bucci donated a large portion of the cost of the playground.
 The ribbon cutting ceremony to open the new playground was in 2010.
 York has kept up to date with changing technology by increasing the number of computers throughout the building and equipping every classroom with an interactive white board.

 In 2014, the entire YCS campus became a wireless Internet zone.
 This was the first step in a plan to give a laptop computer or tablet-type device to all students and faculty.
 Daniel Grant became the third business administrator in the history of YCS in 2014.

 NYS allocated funds through its SMART Schools Bond Act to reimburse schools for upgrades in technology and security.
-York will take advantage of these funds by adding to its video surveillance cameras, adding automated door access controls, and replacing older computers, printers, and interactive whiteboards with newer models.
+York will take advantage of these funds by adding to its video surveillance cameras, additional wireless access points, renovating all wiring closets, adding automated door access controls, replacing outdated computers, printers, and interactive whiteboards with newer models.
 This work should be completed by the summer of 2017.

 The district will also be searching for its sixth superintendent of schools during the spring of 2017.
 David Deloria will be the interim superintendent during the search process.